RevanthNemani/assignment-1/assignment.md

 **Answer 13:**

 ### Question 14: What is the relationship between age and student result?
-(Hint: Generate a graph and say if the relationship is proportional or inversional proportional)

 **Answer 14:**